-There are probably thousands of some variation of these ground oatmeal, chocolate chip cookies running loose in the world.
+There are probably thousands of some variation of this Neiman Marcus Cookie recipe with ground oatmeal, ground chocolate, and chocolate chips running loose in the world.

 There are probably as many stories out there as to where this recipe even originated.